AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/upperPanel.rst

 Reload calculator button
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Pressing this button will **reload the calculator** but keep default and auto-saved values.
-In future it will also remember the last units set by the user.
+Pressing this button will **reload the calculator** but keep default, auto-saved values and the last units set by the user.

 Clear all changes button
 ^^^^^^^^^^^^^^^^^^^^^^^^